canonical/subiquity/doc/howto/autoinstall-validation.rst

             # autoinstall directives

 Again, this is not indicative of a real runtime error that would appear.
-Instead, this case would result in having the installer presenting a fully interactive install where a partially or fully automated installation was desired instead.
+Instead, this case would result in the installer presenting a fully interactive install where a partially or fully automated installation was desired instead.

 Common Mistake #3
 ^^^^^^^^^^^^^^^^^